Security

 Grace Period

-For the first 180 epochs (~6 months from mainnet launch) — no collateral is required.
-New hosts receive 100% PoC weight without locking GNK.
-This provides time to earn initial tokens and understand the system.
-After the Grace Period ends — transition to the full collateral model.
+When the mainnet launched (August 2025), a Grace Period was established – 180 epochs (~6 months), during which collateral was not required.
+This gave new hosts time to earn their first tokens and understand the system.
+After the Grace Period ends, the full collateral model applies.
 It is recommended to have a collateral buffer of 2x the minimum.
+Check the current status in the community.

 Collateral protects the network from fraudsters.
 Honest hosts lose nothing and earn full rewards.
 Dishonest ones lose 10-20% of their collateral.
 A grace period without collateral is currently active.